-- Create a fast and optimized page for your product in a couple of minutes with Landen.
+- Create a fast and optimized page for your product in a couple of minutes with Umso.

-- Automate a workflow with Zapier that notifies your coworkers via Slack when a new post is made on your website.
+- Automate a workflow with Make that notifies your coworkers via Slack when a new post is made on your website.

 Connecting No Code Tools